 The GYRE configuration is also used in benchmark test as it is very simple to increase its resolution and as it does not requires any input file.
 For example, keeping a same model size on each processor while increasing the number of processor used is very easy, even though the physical integrity of the solution can be compromised.
+Benchmark is activate via ln\bench=true in namusr\def in namelist

-FIGURE 17.3: Snapshot of relative vorticity at the surface of the model domain in GYRE R9, R27 and R54.
-From Lévy et al. [2010].
+Figure 16.3: Snapshot of relative vorticity at the surface of the model domain in GYRE R9, R27 and R54.
+From ?.